Employment Based Immigration Handbook

 IV.
 Permanent Residency Processing

-Individuals may obtain Permanent Residency (PR) several ways: through employment based petitions, family sponsored petitions, marriage to a U.S. Citizen, Asylum, Diversity Visa Lottery and certain self-petitions, which are commonly EB-1A Extraordinary Ability, or self-petitioned National Interest Waiver (NIW).
+Individuals may obtain Permanent Residency (PR) several ways: through employment based petitions, family sponsored petitions, marriage to a U.S. Citizen, Asylum, Diversity Visa Lottery and certain self-petitions, which are commonly EB-1A Extraordinary Ability and self-petitioned National Interest Waiver (NIW).

-The University plays a role when sponsoring employment based petitions such as Outstanding Professor or Research Category (EB-1B), National Interest Waiver (NIW) petitions (EB-2), or Permanent Labor Certifications (EB-2 and EB-3).
-Note: NIW can be a self or employer sponsored petition.
+The University plays a role when sponsoring employment based petitions such as Outstanding Professor or Research Category (EB-1B), National Interest Waiver (NIW) petitions (EB-2), and Permanent Labor Certifications (EB-2 and EB-3).
+Note: NIW can be a self sponsored or employer sponsored petition.

 The College or Department should contact CISP to discuss employment based petitions.
 Any employment based sponsorship requires that the University have the Ohio Attorney General’s office appoint legal counsel.
 Private attorneys may not be used for employer sponsored petitions.
-Departments and Colleges are urged to discuss how this works with CISP and the differences between employer sponsorship and self petitions.
+Colleges and Departments are urged to discuss how this works with CISP and the differences between employer sponsorship and self petitions.

 Note: